b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sc(s)
 ```

-Again, all we do here is collect the proper functionality we developed in this
+Again, all we did here was to collect the proper functionality we had developed in this
-chapter (@sec:compare_categ_data) and its sub-chapters so I'll refrain myself
+chapter (@sec:compare_categ_data) and its sub-chapters.
+Therefore, I'll refrain
-from comments.
+myself from comments.
 Instead let's test our newly developed tools.

 ```jl
 s = """